 - A Creative Guide to Crowdfunding – Sites like Kickstarter, Patreon, Indiegogo and GoFundMe offer writers and other creators opportunities for gaining the funds to pursue their creative dreams.
 This workshop will show participants how to set up and run successful campaigns and how to avoid major pitfalls.

 “The online Odyssey class with Lucy Snyder was awesome.
 It opened my eyes to so many new approaches to description and I feel it has taken my writing to the next level.
-Blending reading a variety of stories as examples of how description can effect the mood and tone of a story with practical technical advice, and writing and critiquing with other classmates, it was a great learning experience.”
+Blending reading a variety of stories as examples of how description can affect the mood and tone of a story with practical technical advice, and writing and critiquing with other classmates, it was a great learning experience.”

 — Roger Kunshick